15 Quick Reading Fluency Activities, Tips & Strategies to Improve Reading Fluency in Young Readers.

 Accurately - If you are an accurate reader, you have the ability to recall many words by sight, and be able to decode words quickly and efficiently without stumbling, missing, or substituting words in the text.

 & With Expression - A reader who understands the book or passage as they read it will inject personality with proper voice inflection, volume, and timing to the meaning of the text and while properly using the punctuation and sentence structure utilized by the author to convey the message.
 (Prosody is another word for reading expression you may have heard.)

-Reading fluency goes hand in hand with great reading comprehension, so as you work on fluency, know that you are impacting the comprehension skills of your child also!
+Reading fluency goes along with great reading comprehension, so as you work on fluency, know that you are impacting the comprehension skills of your child also!